Optimal approximating Markov chains for Bayesian inference: Applications

-When $N$ is large and $p$ -- the dimension of $\beta$ -- is moderate, the main computational bottleneck is calculating $X' \Omega X$.
-This step has computational complexity $\mc O(N^2 p^3)$.
-An approximating Markov chain that uses the likelihood approximation described above will reduce the computational complexity of each step to $\mc O(|V|^2 p^3)$, which can result in large computational speedup when $|V| \ll N$.
-The downside is that, assuming a random subset $V$ is chosen at each iteration, the estimated posterior variance of $\beta$ will be inflated.
+When $N$ is large and $p$ -- the dimension of $\beta$ -- is moderate, the main computational bottleneck is calculating $W' \Omega W$.
+This step has computational complexity $\mc O(N p^2)$.
+An approximating Markov chain that uses subsets of size $m$ will reduce the computational complexity of each step to $\mc O(m p^2)$, a large computational speedup when $m \ll N$.